Interstate 95 in Delaware: Planning and construction

 The first construction contracts for the Delaware Turnpike were awarded in 1957, with construction soon following that year.
 Construction began on building a new bridge over US 13/US 40 at the Farnhurst interchange in 1958 that would connect the Delaware Turnpike to the I-295/US 40 approach to the Delaware Memorial Bridge.
 The same year, plans were made for several bridges along I-95.
 In 1959, work began on rebuilding the Farnhurst interchange to Interstate Highway standards.
-The same year, recommendations were made for the design and right-of-way acquisition along the planned route of I-95 as well as the construction of several contracts between the Maryland border and Farnhurst along the Delaware Turnpike, including the interchange with DE 41/DE 141 and between I-95, I-295, and I-495 near the Christina River.
+The same year, recommendations were made for the design and right-of-way acquisition along the planned route of I-95 as well as the construction of several contracts between the Maryland state line and Farnhurst along the Delaware Turnpike, including the interchange with DE 41/DE 141 and between I-95, I-295, and I-495 near the Christina River.
 The proposed routing for I-95 through Wilmington would take it through the central core between Adams and Jackson streets.
 Locals tried to fight routing I-95 through the central core and instead suggested routing it along Bancroft Parkway to the west or the present-day route of I-495 to the east.
 However, the lame-duck Republican-controlled city council approved routing I-95 along Adams and Jackson streets in 1957.
 The demolition of homes began in January 1959.

 A year later, construction began on overpasses and ramps at the Farnhurst interchange.
 The same year, suggestions were made to build I-95 across the Christina Marsh as well as construct the bridges over the Christina River and the Pennsylvania Railroad in Wilmington.
 A contract was awarded for the Christina River interchange in 1961.
 By 1961, all construction contracts along the Delaware Turnpike had been completed except for the DE 41/DE 141 interchange and the Christina River interchange.
 In 1962, the I-95 bridges over the Christina River, the Pennsylvania Railroad, and Little Mill Creek were finished while plans were made for the South Wilmington Viaduct that would cross over several railroad tracks belonging to the Pennsylvania, Baltimore and Ohio, and Reading railroads.
 The same year, the roadway was built between the Christina River interchange and the South Wilmington Viaduct.
 The new northbound lanes of DE 41/DE 141 through the I-95 interchange opened in November 1962.
 The southbound lanes of DE 41/DE 141 opened in June 1964, enabling directional flow of DE 41/DE 141 through the interchange.
 In September 1963, construction work on the turnpike was halted by picketing workers.